-We also request that all patients wear a face covering to their appointments.
-Where patients do not have access to such coverings we will provide them with a face mask.
-This is so we can protect each other when social distancing (i.e maintaining a continuous distance of 2m apart) is not possible.
+We also continue to request that all patients wear a face covering to their appointments.
+Where patients do not have access to such coverings we can provide them with a face mask.
+We will also aim to maintain social distancing where possible.
 You may be asked to come at specific times and via a specific entrance to minimise the risk of infection.

 We continue to provide home visits where clinically necessary.

 All patients coming into the practice will be asked COVID-19 screening questions.
 Please do not come if you have a fever / cough within the last 10 days or are a household contact of someone who has these symptoms within the last 10 days.

 Unfortunately, we continue to have to limit the range of nursing services, currently:

 - Cervical smear screening this has restarted.
 You will be contacted directly by the screening programme or the practice.

 - Travel clinics continue to be suspended till further notice.

 - Ear Syringing at the practice has been suspended.
 Please use sodium bicarbonate drops otc for at least 2 weeks or find a high street service.
 If this has not helped we can refer you to the community ENT clinic.